 Want to join the fun?
 Get your hands on some tape, and get sticking with these 10 fabulous washi tape ideas for kids.Continue to 2 of 9 below.

 02 of 09

 Washi Tape Car Track

 Have a case of Matchbox mania on your hands?
 Instead of shelling out for a big, expensive play table or a printed play rug, why not create your car course using relatively inexpensive washi tape?
 You and your kiddo will get a kick out of creating and recreating your little world together, and when your four-wheeled enthusiast trades in his toys, all you have to do is peel up the tape.Continue to 3 of 9 below.

 Washi Tape Monogram Art

-Simple yet sophisticated, this washi-tape monogram would make an elegant edition to any nursery.
+Simple yet sophisticated, this washi-tape monogram would make an elegant addition to any nursery.
 Using inexpensive card stock, trace and cut out your letters.
 Then cover each letter with strips of washi tape, allowing the tape to overlap the sides.
-Turning the letter over, carefully remove excess tape with a crafting knife.
-Mount to a second piece of cardstock, and frame.Continue to 4 of 9 below.
+Turning the letter over, carefully remove the excess tape with a crafting knife.
+Mount to the second piece of cardstock, and frame.Continue to 4 of 9 below.

 04 of 09

 A picture wall makes for a dramatic and deeply personal focal point for your little one’s room, but finding a large selection of varied and interesting frames can be more difficult than you’d think, especially if you’re working with a small budget.
 If you want to save yourself some legwork, call off the clearance hunt and buy an inexpensive box set of boring, black frames.
 Then use washi tape to create your eclectic designs.Continue to 5 of 9 below.

 05 of 09